-Eyed Owl Moth is fairly common on the BC coast.
+Eyed Owl Moth is fairly common in the Pacific Northwest.
 The eyed owl moth is one of our biggest moths, having up to a 14 cm wingspan.
 It has brownish wings with a black and white, wavy line on each.
-It has a small, mostly yellow eye spot on each fore wing and larger blue, black, and yellow eye spots on the hind wings.
+It has a small, mostly yellow eyespot on each forewing and larger blue, black, and yellow eyespots on the hind wings.
 Underneath, the moths’ wings look like dead leaves.

 As soon as she has fully emerged and rested (later that night), the female begins releasing pheromones.
 Male moths can detect the scent from miles away and come to mate with her.